gencay/vscode-chatgpt/README.md

 # Troubleshooting

-- If the bot isn't responding, try clearing your cache by running the `ChatGPT: Clear session` command.
 - It's possible that openai systems may experience issues responding to your queries due to high-traffic from time to time.
 - If you get `ChatGPTAPI error 429`, it means that you are making Too Many Requests.
 Please wait and try again in a few moments.
 If it persists, restart your vs-code.
 - If you see `ChatGPTAPI error terminated`, your requests are being throttled.
 Please try again later.
+- If you encounter persistent issues with your queries, try restarting your VS-Code and retry logging in.

 # Credits